weyh/py-discord-bot-f1/README.md

 - Download files (debug.py, f1_bot.py, kimi.txt)

-- To configure the bot you need to create a file called "usr.cfg" in the same directory where the f1_bot.py file located .
+- To configure the bot you need to create a file called "usr.cfg" in the same directory where the f1_bot.py file located.
 Currently the file must contain 2 paramaters: token, timezone.

 Timezone eg.: CET, UTC, GMT